The Keys to the Street: Reception

 John Mullan in The Guardian: "There's a manipulative plotter at work in The Keys to the Street, and it is the author."

 Adaptation

-British-American director Christopher Nolan had adapted the book into a screenplay which he originally planned to direct for Fox Searchlight, but moved on to make Batman Begins at Warner Bros. instead.
-Citing the theme of the story being too similar to his previous films at the time.
-It is currently still in development.
+British-American director Christopher Nolan had adapted the book into a screenplay which he originally planned to direct for Fox Searchlight, but moved on to make Batman Begins at Warner Bros. instead, citing the theme of the story being too similar to his previous films at the time.
+As of 2013, it was still in development.